 With an early background in biology and scientific illustration, I set out with a straightforward goal: To make visible the invisible wonders of science and nature.
 Shortly, however, upon encountering overlaps and paradoxes inherent in accepted—if sometimes seemingly divergent—approaches to art "versus" science, I became focused on the cultural phenomena that cause these fields to be viewed as separate, and the ways that social imaginaries form and can shift.

-In the 1990s I coined the word philosoprops to describe some of my early multi-media works intended to demonstrate a concept, catalyze an action, challenge perception, or spark a dialog.
-The philosoprops offer subtle and sometimes deceivingly playful critiques of the foibles of highly literal, positivist, hierarchical, anthropocentric, compartmentalized thinking.
+In the 1990s I coined the word philosoprops to describe multi-media works intended to raise a question, illustrate a concept, catalyze an action, challenge perception, or spark a dialog.
+Philosoprops offer subtle, often playful critiques of the foibles of highly literal, positivist, hierarchical, anthropocentric, reductionist thinking.

 Much of my recent work is concerned with sonic and visual challenges to prevailing "logics," and the devising of frameworks for improvisation and collaboration.

 In December 2019 I received an MA in Nature-Culture-Sustainability Studies from Rhode Island School of Design.
 My research compared the shared desire of some